Login to Complete an Application or to Access Judging Panel

 - If creating a media campaign, make it clear who will be providing professional design or production and their track record with previous projects (provide samples if available).
 Also detail how you will disseminate the media to the intended audience.

-- If creating some other form of community-level education initiative, make it clear what community (e.g., faith leaders, health providers, social networks) you are targeting and the impact you intend to make.
+- If creating some other form of community-level education initiative, make it clear what community (e.g., faith leaders, health providers, social networks) you are focused on reaching and the impact you intend to make.